PaceCodes/Nuker-Bot/README.md

 # Nuker-Bot
-This is a nuker bot (only for educational purposes)
+This is a nuker bot works on discord (only for educational purposes).
+See the updated version [here](https://github.com/PaceCodes/Nuker-Bot/tree/modern)!

 # IMPORTANT: